-- Samuel K. Roberts, Associate Professor of History and of Sociomedical Sciences
+- Samuel K. Roberts, Associate Professor of History, Sociomedical Sciences, and African American Studies

 Photograph, in the Jerome Friar Photographic Collection and Related Materials (P0090), North Carolina Collection Photographic Archives, The Wilson Library, University of North Carolina at Chapel Hill

 The Research Cluster in the Historical Study of Race, Inequality, and Health supports several principal activities: